 It’s the age-old cliché: there’s always friction between marketing and sales.
 But because sales development sits in the middle, the problem is solved, right?

 It certainly helps, but the last thing we want is to move the friction down the funnel.
 No matter how closely the sales team works with their respective SDRs, every organization encounters some sort of challenge creating a handoff process.
 Before building your team, make sure you have the following defined:

 Establishing or growing a sales development function can be a great opportunity to reach new levels of productivity.
 Unfortunately, poor execution can lead to a lot of turnover and frustration from the closing sales team.
 By focusing on these four items, you can ensure that your sales development team is as successful as possible.

-Editors Note: This post was originally published in 2014 and has been completely rewritten and updated for accuracy and comprehensiveness.
+Editors Note: This post was originally published in 2014 and has been rewritten and updated for accuracy.